Gary Yost

 Gary Yost (born 1959) is an American filmmaker, musician and software designer, best known for leading the team that created Autodesk 3ds Max.

-Early life and education
+Early life

 Raised in Closter, New Jersey, Yost attended Northern Valley Regional High School.
 At the age of 14 he won a photo competition in The Record for a black and white picture he took of a church being demolished on 42nd Street in New York City.
 This photo went on to win in the black and white category of the Kodak International Newspaper Photo competition.

 Antic Software

 Yost created the Antic Software publishing unit for Antic Magazine in 1984 after Jack Tramiel bought Atari Computer from Warner Communications and shut down the Atari Program Exchange.

 Yost met Tom Hudson at the Fall 1985 Comdex trade show and they began planning a suite of 3D animation tools for the Atari ST line of microcomputers, which became the Cyber Studio suite of animation products, beginning with CAD-3D 1.0, released autumn 1986.
 Stereo CAD-3D 2.0, released in late 1987, was built on an open-architecture framework and incorporated support for creating stereoscopic animations using the Tektronix “StereoTek” liquid crystal shutter 3D display.
 The StereoTek display was the first low-cost mass-market 3D display for microcomputers.